 Taulia possesses dedicated data processing instances and environments located in the European Union, which are deployed for buyers based in the EEA.

 Taulia strives for transparency, to maintain security and build trust across our 1.5 million connected global supplier and buyer customers.
 Team members across Taulia departments continually collaborate on ever- evolving security best-practices, including the GDPR frameworks specifically focused on enhanced security and privacy requirements.
 This includes:

-- verifying that our privacy practices are appropriate through initial data mapping exercises and further conducting Privacy Impact Assessments (PIA) to assess how we collect, process and store personal data and determine potential privacy impacts
+- re-verification of our end-to-end privacy practices from initial data mapping exercises to assessing how we collect, process, and store personal data, and the potential privacy impacts.

-- conducting security and privacy reviews of our vendors contracts and entering into a GDPR-ready Data Processing Agreements (DPA) with vendors who process personal data to provide EU-compliant contractual protections
+- conducting security and privacy reviews of our vendor’s contracts and entering into Data Processing Agreements (DPA) with vendors who process personal data to provide EU-compliant contractual protections.

-- providing continuous training to our employees, especially our engineer and product teams, on privacy and security requirements
+- providing required training to our employees, especially our Engineering and Product teams, on privacy and security requirements.

 Taulia is backed by stringent state-of-the-art security controls designed to protect your data.
 Specifically, cyber risk is taken very seriously at Taulia and is managed daily by our Director of Security and CTO.
 All employees are required to review and agree to Taulia’s strict IT Security Policies, which are annually reviewed to incorporate periodic updates.
 Taulia is also annually audited by third-party auditors for SSAE-18 SOC1 and SOC2 Type 2 compliance as well as annually audited by third-party auditors for penetration and vulnerability testing.
 Further, all data transacted by Taulia is always encrypted in-flight and at-rest via native ERP APIs.